vibhuyadav/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Vibhu Yadav.
 I have the following qualities:

-- I rock a great mustache
+- I rock a great sense of humor
-- I'm extremely loyal to my family
+- I'm extremely loyal
+- I could at times bore you to death.
+At that point you would wish you had not seen the above two points

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, it is would'nt be any different then yours unless you are some crackhead.